BrainCircuitsBehaviorLab/village/docs/source/system_operation/sound.md

 The playback cycle always follows the same order:

 1. **`load`** — decodes the audio and stages it in the buffer.
-Puede ser un proceso largo (dependiendo de la longitud del audio, cientos de ms) por lo que es conveniente hacerlo en el inter-trial interval.
+This can be a slow operation (hundreds of ms depending on audio length), so it is best called during the inter-trial interval.
 2. **`play`** — starts playback of whatever is currently in the buffer.
-Esto es mucho mas rapido, latencias medidas por debajo de 10ms.
+This is much faster — measured latencies are below 10 ms.
 3. **`stop`** — interrupts playback mid-sound.

 After calling `stop`, the buffer is no longer valid and a new `load` is required